Ease of Setup

 Using better fabrics would increase durability and reduce the onset of hydrolysis of the interior PU coating.
 After not much use we noticed our Fury's

-"wetting out" on summer time North Cascade trips.
+"wetting out" on summertime North Cascade trips.

 Without stakes or guylines the tent weighs 6 lb 2 oz.
 This is 1oz more than the Hilleberg Jannu, which offers an increase in performance over the Fury.
-It is lighter than the similar designed Mountain 25 and Trango 2 but the Fury also isn't as burly.
+It is lighter than the similarly designed Mountain 25 and Trango 2 but the Fury also isn't as burly.

 The MSR Fury was average in adaptability and scored better than single wall tents for below treeline trips but was average to below average on similar trips compared to double wall tents.
 We felt the Fury just couldn't manage moisture and condensation as well as similarly designed tents.
-We aren't sure if this is a result of the inner fabric or over-all design but regardless in rainy and humid temps, where some moisture is expected the Fury had more liquid clinging to the inside of our tent than most others.
+We aren't sure if this is a result of the inner fabric or overall design, but regardless, in rainy and humid temps, where some moisture is expected the Fury had more liquid clinging to the inside of our tent than most others.